haukegravenkamp/SAMWISE/README.md

 ### a note on units

-The materials already stored in the database use a particular unit system such that, e.g., the Young's modulus is given in GPa, the mass density in g/cm³, velocities in km/s, and frequencies in MHz (technically, the consistent system of units is (mg,mm,µs)).
+The materials already stored in the database use a particular unit system such that, e.g., the Young's modulus is given in GPa, the mass density in g/cm³, velocities in km/s, and frequencies in MHz (technically, the consistent system of units is (mg, mm, µs)).
 The reason for this choice is that the numerical values of all material parameters are roughly of order 1 in typical applications.
 When defining your own materials, you can, of course, assume any system of units you like, as long as it is consistent.

 ## author information